-- Notice of Appeal — Felony (Defendant)” within 60 days of the date of the judgment or order if a felony.
+- Notice of Appeal — Felony (Defendant) within 60 days of the date of the judgment or order if a felony.

 There are some appeal options with longer deadlines, and a court might be willing to accept a late notice of appeal depending on extenuating circumstances.

 Failure to file your notice of appeal by the appropriate deadlines could mean that no matter how strong your case is to overturn your conviction, you may not be allowed to proceed.
-That’s why it is vital to seek legal help with one of our appeals attorneys.
+That’s why it is vital to seek legal help from one of our appeals attorneys.